 Your Contributions Are Included

-Even if you were not the breadwinner, you may have made a contribution to the marriage by taking care of the children or entertaining business guests.
-The judge will factor in these contributions when making a determination regarding property division.
+Even if you were not the primary income provider, you may have contributed to the marriage in other ways, perhaps by taking care of the children.
+The judge will factor in these contributions when determining property division.